 Yes.
 The Catholic Church created numerous funds to compensate victims of child sexual abuse.
 Survivors must agree not to sue, however, and instead attend mediation to discuss and present their claims.
 Mediation may be a good choice for many victims of child sexual abuse, as it is often a more private and quicker means of recovering compensation.

-However, some survivors of Catholic Church abuse may not qualify to recover from the fund, or would otherwise benefit from making a stronger claim for compensatory and punitive damages in Bradenton courts.
-Local sexual abuse litigation and mediation attorneys can confidentially discuss the pros and cons of each avenue of recovery with survivors.
+However, some survivors of Catholic Church abuse may not qualify to recover from the fund or would otherwise benefit from making a stronger claim for compensatory and punitive damages in Bradenton courts.
+Local sexual abuse litigation and mediation attorneys from Dolman Law Group can confidentially discuss the pros and cons of each avenue of recovery with survivors.

 In addition to our lawyers, the following free and often confidential resources are available for Bradenton victims of sexual abuse by the Catholic Church:

 - RAINN – A comprehensive non-profit for sexual abuse claims that runs the national sexual abuse hotline, (800) 656-4673

 - SNAP – Survivor Network of those Abused by Priests

 - Florida Council Against Sexual Violence – Statewide hotline and resources serving victims of sexual abuse in Bradenton

 You’re not alone.
 Don’t be afraid to get help and explore your options if a Bradenton Church employee sexually abused you.

 How Can I Protect My Privacy Or My Child’s Privacy If I Want to File a Sexual Abuse Claim Against The Catholic Church In Bradenton?

 Numerous laws, including the way claims are filed and attorney-client privilege, protect a child’s privacy during civil and criminal sexual abuse proceedings.
 Consider working with our attorneys or using one of the above non-profit resources to ensure your privacy and comfort while making these difficult claims.